MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLServerContainers.md

   <p> There are a number of ways to run containers in Azure </p>
   <ul>
   <li> Deploy inside an Azure IaaS VM </li>
-  <p> Make that a container host, manually or something that can create the BMS for me. </p>
+  <p> Make Azure VM the container host. </p>
   <li> Use Azure Container Instances </li>
   <p> You can think of this as container as a service.
-All I say is, Hey I want a container. here is my image, here is some configurations go create it for me.
-I'm not thinking about container host. </p>
+All I say is, Hey I want a container.
+Here is my image, here is some configurations, go create a container for me. </p>
   <li> Many PaaS services utilize containers </li>
   <p> For example if I want to run Linux on an app service plans, it uses containers under the scene </p>
   </ul>